OccamNet: A Fast Neural Model for Symbolic Regression at Scale: Results

+In Figure~\ref{figure:programbenchmarks} and Table~\ref{table:programbenchmarks} (in the Methods) we benchmark the ability to find several non-differentiable, potentially recursive functions.
+From our experiments, we highlight both the network's fast convergence to the correct functional form and the discovery of the correct recurrence depth of the final expression.
+This is pronounced for function 7 in, which is a challenging chaotic series on which Eureqa and Eplex struggle.
+Interestinly, Eplex fails to identify the simpler functions 1-3 correctly.
+We suspect that this may be because, for these experiments, we restrict both OccamNet and Eplex to smaller expression depths.
+Although OccamNet is able to identify the correct functions with small expression depth, we suspect that Eplex often identifies expressions by producing more complex equivalents to the correct program and so cannot identify the correct function when restricted to simpler expressions.

-We also investigated the usage of bases such as $\mathsf{MAX}$ and $\mathsf{MIN}$ for the purpose of sorting numbers, obtaining relatively well-behaved final solutions: the few solutions that did not converge would fail only in deciding the second component $y_2$ of the output vector.
-Finally, we introduced binary operators and discrete input sets for testing a simple 4-bit LFSR, for which we again highlight the fast convergence and high success rate.
+We also investigated the usage of primitives such as $\mathsf{MAX}$ and $\mathsf{MIN}$ to sort numbers (function 4), obtaining relatively well-behaved final solutions: the few solutions that did not converge fail only in deciding the second component, $y_2$, of the output vector.
+Finally, we introduced binary operators and discrete input sets for testing function 5, a simple 4-bit Linear Feedback Shift Register (LFSR), the function $(x_0,x_1,x_2,x_3) \to(x_0+x_3 \mod 2, x_0, x_1, x_2)$, which converges fast with a high success rate.